 Abdul Gafoor Mosque.
 A lovely mosque with green highlights.
 A crescent on every small spire.
 Built in 1907.

 Surgai Road Green Hug.
-An unusual NM listing – basically a second hand store with little of interest.
+An unusual NM listing – a second-hand store with little interest.
 Quite a clutter.
 “Reuse, Recycle, Upscale.”

 Malay Heritage Center.
 Originally on land donated in 1819, this building dates to 1840.
 Nice grounds.

 Sultan Mosque.
-A large mosque with a separate woman’s building.
+A large mosque with a separate women’s building.
 Single minaret, large gold onion dome.
 The mihrab is the highlight, a lot of gold writing.

 Arab Street.
 A lovely street of mostly 2-story shops.
-Shutters all painted different colors.
+The shutters are all painted in different colours.
 Behind is a narrow pedestrianized street with many bars and restaurants.

 The Gateway.
 In the Architecture series, these are two skyscrapers with very angular corners.
 White and glass facade.